nzakas/understandinges6/manuscript/14-Modules.md

 There are a few things to notice in this example:

 1. Every declaration is exactly the same as it would otherwise be without the `export` keyword.
 1. Both function and class declarations require a name.
-You cannot export anonymous functions or classes using this syntax.
+You cannot export anonymous functions or classes using this syntax (unless using the `default` keyword discussed later in this chapter)
 1. You need not always export the declaration, you can also export references, as with `multiply` in this example.
 1. Any variables, functions, or classes that are not explicitly exported remain private to the module.
 In this example, `subtract()` is not exported and is therefore not accessible from outside the module.